Italian Dinner Party (Quarantine Edition)

 Dollop some ricotta on it, more parmesan if you want, more salt, pepper, and red pepper flakes if you want, and parsley to make it pretty.

-Heat the grill on medium low, put the plank on and sprinkle some olive oil and put the lemon slices.
+Heat the grill on medium low, put the plank on the grill and sprinkle some olive oil and put the lemon slices on the salmon.
 Heat thoroughly (until it looks cooked) and flip it.
 This whole process should take about 30 min.
 Once the salmon is done you can slice it and put it on top of each of your pasta dishes and buon appetito!

 2 cups of whole milk ricotta